epics-docs/how-tos/getting-started/installation-windows.rst

 Prepare your system
 -------------------

 You Need 'C++ Libraries', 'GNU make'  and 'GCC' to compile from source.
 On Windows these dependencies can be installed by using msys2 tool.
 This tool is available windows 7 onwards only.
-Currently this procedure is verified on windows 8.1 (64 bit).
-It should work for all the version of windows.
+Currently this procedure is verified on windows 8.1 (64 bit) and Windows 10 (64 bit).
+But, It should work for all the version of windows.
 In case we test it for other versions, We will update the document.

 Install Tools
 -------------------
 MSYS2 provides a bash shell, Autotools, revision control systems and the like for building native Windows applications using MinGW-w64 toolchains.
 Tool can be installed from official website <https://www.msys2.org>.
 Download and run the installer - "x86_64" for 64-bit, "i686" for 32-bit Windows.
 Currently we go for 64 bit system.
 Installation procedure is well explained on website.

-Once installation in complete, Open "MSYS2 MSYS" or "MSYS MinGW 64-bit".
+Once installation in complete, you have three options available.
+Launch "MSYS MinGW 64-bit" option (MSYS2 and 32-bit option fails to compile EPICS).
 It shall provide you bash which resembles linux command shell.
 Update MSYS2 with following command

 ::